 National Bee Unit

 Preparing Honeybee Colonies for Winter

+January 2020

-The importance of preparing colonies to enter the winter in a healthy state, with an adequate supply of young healthy bees and stores, cannot be overemphasised.
+The importance of preparing colonies to enter the winter in a healthy state, with an adequate supply of young healthy bees and stores, cannot be over-emphasised.
 The beekeeping year starts here, so a colony overwintered in good condition ensures that it is fit for purpose in the following spring.
-Recent winter colony loss investigations, both in the UK and across Europe, have clearly shown links between colony deaths and the viruses, particularly deformed wing virus, which are associated with Varroa infestations.
+Winter colony loss investigations, both in the UK and across Europe, have clearly shown links between colony deaths and the viruses, particularly deformed wing virus, which are associated with Varroa infestations.
 This highlights the importance of effective and timely Varroa control.
+Feedback from beekeepers over the years cites starvation as another major cause of winter losses.
 This sheet gives guidance to help beekeepers overwinter colonies successfully.

+Timing

+Winter preparation is usually done after the removal of the last honey crop of the year, coinciding with any varroacide treatments that may be required.
+This date will vary with the apiary location but is normally from early to mid-August.
+However, with late flows from crops such as Heather and Himalayan balsam it may be later, and if so, particular care must be taken with respect to Varroa levels and control.
+For instance, it may be necessary to apply a short-term treatment to reduce the population of Varroa prior to colonies working late flows.
+Other methods can be used to help keep Varroa levels low if a beekeeper prefers not to treat with chemicals.
+Further information can be found in the NBU 'Managing Varroa' leaflet.

+Check each colony to ensure: